• RURAL DEVELOPMENT

 GIZ local staff

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in the area that is now South Sudan – with some interruptions – since the 1970s.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in the area that is now South Sudan – with some interruptions – for over 50 years and opened an office in the capital Juba in 2010.
+Seconded staff who were evacuated in July 2016 because of a conflict have now been able to return to the country.
+However, a number of them continue to work from Germany.

-In South Sudan, GIZ works on behalf of the German Development Ministry, focusing on the following priority areas:
+GIZ works in South Sudan on behalf of the German Federal Ministry for Economic Cooperation and Development on the following core issues:

 Projects and Programmes